upb-lea/gem-control/docs/_build/html/_sources/parts/usage_guide/usage_guides.rst.txt

 To create a GEM environment use the gem.make() command.
 First of all, the type of the environment is defined by the env_id.
 This specifies the action space (`'Finite'` or `'Cont'`), the control task ( `'SC'` for Speed Control, `'TC'` for Torque Control or `'CC'` for Current Control) and the motor type.
 There are many parameters to customize the environment.
-In the following code block an example for the initialization of a speed control of an PMSM is shown.
+In the following code block, an example for the initialization of a speed control of an PMSM is shown.
 A detailed description for the configuration of a GEM environment can be found in the `GEM Cookbook <https://colab.research.google.com/github/upb-lea/gym-electric-motor/blob/master/examples/environment_features/GEM_cookbook.ipynb>`_.